• Skip to main content

 Almond milk pancake recipe ingredients on a dark background.

-This fluffy almond milk pancakes recipe is no different from making a simple cake batter.
+Making almond milk pancakes is really no different from making regular pancakes.
+It’s just as easy.

 A collage of six images showing how to prepare the pancake batter, how to cook pancake in a pan and how to serve them.